Decentralized Voltage Control of AC Microgrids with Constant Power Loads using Control Barrier Functions: Illustrative Example

-Initially, we focus our attention on the interaction between two neighbouring nodes, considering a scenario where the nominal voltage subsystem is regulated from $z_{\ts{rms},1}= z_{\ts{rms},2} = \qty{110}{\V}$ via subsequent reference changes to values on the boundary of the respective nominal constraint set $\mc{Z}_i = \{z_{\ts{rms},i} \in \mbb{R} \st 104 \leq z_{\ts{rms},i} \leq 115 \}$.
+Initially, we consider a two-node scenario where the nominal voltage is regulated from $z_{\ts{rms},1}= z_{\ts{rms},2} = 110\ts{ V}$ via subsequent reference changes to values on the boundary of the nodal nominal constraint set.
 The system trajectory is depicted in Fig. \ref{fig:voltage_state_space}, showing constraint satisfaction at all times for both the true and the nominal voltage subsystems.
-The tube-control property of the cascaded system is also illustrated via the tube cross-sections at different time intervals.
-It is shown that the true nodal voltage trajectory is always bounded within the respective tube.
+The tube property of the cascaded system is shown via the tube cross-sections at different time intervals, where the true voltage is always contained in the desired set.